Paahtómahksikimi Cultural CentreLearn More

-Before Treaty No. 7 was entered into, the Blackfoot People occupied Waterton Lakes National Park.
-Waterton is home to numerous sacred sites that contain the history of Blackfoot origin stories.
+Since time immemorial the Blackfoot People occupied what is now Southern Alberta and Northern Montana.
+Part of this vast territory includes Waterton Lakes National Park.
+Waterton is home to numerous sacred sites that contain the history and knowledge of the Blackfoot People.

-The Park is significant to the Blackfoot People as it was used for ceremonial, hunting, camping, trading and healing purposes.
-In the Blackfoot Language Waterton is called "paah-to-mahk-si-kim-i" meaning Inner Sacred Lake.
+The Park is significant as it was used for ceremonial, hunting, camping, trading and healing purposes.
+In the Blackfoot Language, Waterton is called "Paah-tó-mah-ksi-ki-mi" meaning Inner Sacred Lake.

 Paahtomahksikimi Cultural Centre's mission is to help visitors connect with the spirit of Waterton while educating about the history of Paahtomahksikimi.